littlebizzy/slickstack/readme.md

 ## Installation

-Because it’s written purely in Bash (Unix shell), SlickStack has no third-party provisioning dependencies and works on Ubuntu LTS machines.
+Because it’s written purely in Bash (Unix shell), SlickStack has no third-party provisioning dependencies and works on supported Ubuntu LTS releases.
 Unlike heavier provisioning tools like EasyEngine or Ansible, it does not require external runtimes such as Python or Docker, meaning a lighter and simpler approach to WordPress servers.

+The current installer supports Ubuntu 18.04 through 24.04.
+Ubuntu 26.04 is not yet supported.
+New installations should normally use Ubuntu 24.04; Ubuntu 20.04 and 18.04 are legacy choices that require Ubuntu Pro or ESM for continued Ubuntu package maintenance.

-The following installation steps assume that you've already spun up a [KVM cloud server](https://slickstack.io/hosting) on Ubuntu LTS, with at least 1GB+ RAM, and that you are logged in via SSH as `root`:
+The following installation steps assume that you've already spun up a [KVM cloud server](https://slickstack.io/hosting) on a supported Ubuntu LTS release, with at least 1GB+ RAM, and that you are logged in via SSH as `root`:

 ```
 cd /tmp/ && wget -O ss slick.fyi/ss && bash ss